bigrogerio/docker-python-template/README.md

-# How to create a great local Python development environment with Docker (by https://github.com/patrickloeber/python-docker-tutorial)
+# How to create a great local Python development environment with Docker

+All of this stuff was created by Patrick Loeber (https://github.com/patrickloeber/python-docker-tutorial)

 Work in progress